creationix/couch-client/README.markdown

 ### `CouchClient.changes(since, callback)` - Watch for changes to the database.

 CouchDB provides a neat feature known as the `_changes` feed.
 This allows you do watch a database and be notified when it's changed.
 The `changes()` function is a wrapper.
 You give it the `since` parameter and a callback.
 The callback is called once per JSON document in the response stream.

+## Testing

+The basicTests file currently tests a;
+* local couchdb instance, with no authorization setup.
+* couchone instance with authorization at https://couch-client.couchone.com/_utils couch-client:testingonly

+### Adding Tests

+Add tests to the basicTests.js file.
+Test function names need to start with 'test'.

+	testSomething:function() {
+		// testing something
+	},

+## Contributing

+* please include tests with your pull requests.